ad1w/bash-doc/README.md

 Cantarel, 14
 ```

-## get characters on a specific line
+## Get characters on a specific line
 ```
 awk 'NR==linenumber'
 ```